Acacia covenyi, the Blue Bush, is a tall hardy shrub that grows 3 to 6 metres.

-Jeff: The Blue Bush has proved to be rather promiscuous and will freely hybridise with other wattles.
+Warren Sheather: The Blue Bush has proved to be rather promiscuous and will freely hybridise with other wattles.
 We do not grow the species from seed collected from our plants because the resultant plants have close affinities with A. vestita and A. cultriformis.
-These two wattles are prominent in our garden.
+These two wattles are prominent in our garden (near Armidale, NSW).
 We now rely on cutting propagation to produce pure plants for further planting.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (eg: wattles from Western Australia into NSW and vice versa).

 Acacia – from Greek Akakia – which refers to an Ancient Greek preparation made from one of the many species; the name of which derives from akis, meaning “thorn” – referring to the thorns of species in Africa.

 covenyi – named after Robert ‘Bob’ George Coveny (b.
 1943), a retired botanical collector and technical officer at Royal Botanic Gardens, Sydney.
 Coveny collected almost 20,000 plant specimens for the NSW and other Herbaria.
 The type specimen was collected near Bendethera Caves, in 1966.

 This species is not considered to be at risk of extinction in the wild.